-- Replenish all toilet and kitchen consumables like a paper hand towel, toilet paper, and hand soap.
+- Replenish all toilet and kitchen consumables like paper hand towels, toilet paper, and hand soap.

 What Cleaning Should be Done Weekly?

-The principle in office cleaning is simple.
-If the areas are used often by many people, cleaners have to attend to it more regularly.
+The principle of office cleaning is simple.
+If the areas are used often by many people, cleaners have to attend to them more regularly.
 Do not get confused about which area you need to attend to daily.
 Daily cleaning is something that is non-negotiable like collecting the rubbish underneath the desk and things like that.

 We are not saying that areas that will be attended to weekly are getting less priority.
 We are only suggesting this to be more practical and have a more effective strategy when it comes to cleaning effectively.

-Weekly cleaning includes wiping of surfaces, mopping and vacuuming of floors, and dusting furniture and desks.
+Weekly cleaning includes wiping surfaces, mopping and vacuuming floors, and dusting furniture and desks.
 Your weekly office cleaning checklist should include:

 - Vacuuming of office upholstery.

 - Wiping and cleaning of external microwave ovens, water coolers, and fridges.

-- Making sure that there are no watermarks in kitchen counters and vanities.
+- Make sure that there are no watermarks on kitchen counters and vanities.

 - Vacuum all upholstered office partitions.